Sleep Tales Psychology

 At the heart of sleep tales psychology is the comforting ritual of storytelling.
 Whether you’re reading aloud to a child or playing an audio story for yourself, that soothing voice reduces cortisol (the stress hormone), making it easier to relax.
 Bedtime stories also create strong positive associations with sleep, a concept explored in our Guide to Building a Cozy Bedtime Routine.

-Teddy bear beside a stack of books and a glowing lamp, illustrating sleep tales psychology.
+Teddy bear sitting next to a stack of books with a lamp

 Why Audio Stories Work Wonders